joanliu/cbthelper-php/README.md

 # Cbthelper

 cbthelper (PHP) wraps CrossBrowserTesting's selenium api into an easy to use library.
+CrossBrowserTesting provides a device lab in the cloud so you don't have to manage your own device lab with multiple browser versions.
+Run your selenium tests across multiple device and browser combinations at a time and quickly jump to a live test to debug.
+With this wrapper, you can easily start a Selenium test, take a snapshot, set test score, and much more.

 ## Installation